 Step #6: Setting up a Workflow in a Remote Patient Monitoring Program

 This section highlights why it is meaningful to research how remote patient monitoring affects existing clinical workflows.
-To set up new team workflows, the core implementation team must understand the operations, procedures, and responsibilities required for an RPM program.
+To set up new team workflows, your team must understand the operations, procedures, and responsibilities behind a remote patient monitoring program.

-Gaining buy-in from all stakeholders is fundamental to the long-term success of your RPM program and ensuring your care team has the capacity or support from a third-party vendor or new hires to perform all the new responsibilities.
-Many recent changes must occur when implementing your new remote patient monitoring solution.
+Gaining buy-in from all stakeholders is fundamental to the long-term success of your RPM program.
+Additionally, be sure your care team has the capacity or support from a third-party vendor, or new hires to perform RPM responsibilities.
+Many changes must occur when implementing your new remote patient monitoring solution.
 Change can be difficult.
-Remind core team members and staff how remote patient monitoring can help solve problems you identified early in this process.
+Remind core team members and staff how an RPM program can help solve problems you identified early in this process.

 Explain how your chosen RPM solution will deliver value to patients and the healthcare team while meeting organizational goals.
 Share what success looks like, the metrics you will use to evaluate the program, and how you will keep staff informed on progress.